viniciusaportela/gdev/README.md

 # gdev - Godot Developer Helper

 Make Godot CPP Custom Module and GDNative CPP Modules setup process easy as never.
-With this repository you can make all the setup and compilation process in a automatically way.
+With this repository you can make all the setup and compilation process in a automatic way.

 Currently you can: